CCA-Public/digital-archives-manual/guides/diskimaging.md

 4. Extract the audio tracks:
 	* Open the terminal if not yet opened.
 	* Type in “cdparanoia -B -L” and press enter.
 This will rip the CD and each track will be stored as a separate WAVE file.
 The -B option (batch) will split the output into multiple files at track boundaries and the -L (Log-debug) will generate a detailed log file.
 	* When done, eject the CD.
-You will find the WAVE file in the Home folder along with the log files that you could keep for reference.
+You will find the WAVE file(s) in the Home folder along with the log file(s).
 	* QA the audio tracks to make sure that everything works as they should.
 You may want to transfer the files temporarily from the BitCurator to a Windows computer if you’re having trouble listening to the audio recording.
 5. Finalize:
-	* Move all the related files from the Home folder to your working folder located on the RAID
+	* Move all the related files from the Home folder to your working folder located on the RAID.
 	* Rename the tracks with their unique identifier, as explained [here](#disk-imaging-an-audio-cd)

 *(_These instructions were taken from_ <a href="https://www.tate.org.uk/documents/3/sbapp_disk_imaging_guide_01_00.pdf" target="blank">here</a> and <a href="https://bitsgalore.org/2015/11/13/preserving-optical-media-from-the-command-line.html" target="blank"> here</a>)*